Skip to contents

 impute_na

 Logical.
-If TRUE, missing values are replaced with the an appropriate band-level statistic - in the case of geomedian this is only relevant when weizfeld = TRUE - in such a case the Gmedian algorithm is used to estimate bands with NA values.
-For medoid the column/band median is used; for quantoid this will be the requested quantile probabilioty of the column.
-If FALSE, missing values are not replaced. which may result in NA values in the output for multiple bands.
+If TRUE, missing values are replaced with an appropriate band-level statistic - in the case of geomedian this is only relevant when weizfeld = TRUE - in such a case the Gmedian algorithm is used to estimate bands with NA values.
+For medoid the column/band median is used; for quantoid this will be the requested quantile probability of the column.
+If FALSE, missing values are not replaced, which may result in NA values in the output for multiple bands.

 distance_type

 The type of distance metric to use.
-See dista for a full description of options.
+Default is "euclidean".
+See dista for all available metrics.

 probability